Provenance & building history

 A deed records a transfer.
 A parish register records a family.
 A newspaper captures a moment.
 A municipal drawing records a change.
 Individually they are documents.
 Together, placed within their architectural, social and historical context, they become the documented biography of a building.

-Cartouche Heritage reconstructs that biography through archival research, connecting ownership, architecture, commerce and the lives that shaped a place across generations.
+Cartouche Heritage traces that biography through archival research, connecting ownership, architecture, commerce and the lives that shaped a place across generations.
 Every conclusion remains grounded in documentary evidence, and every statement can be traced back to its source.

 Louise Linde, FRSA